MadeInPierre/Pathfinder4Robots/src/robot_ai/src/Definitions/README.md

 - `reward`: If the whole group execution is considered successful, this is the amount of reward points given.

 ### 2. Actions
+Actiosn are almost the same as ActionLists, except they are necessarily defined in the file `2_Actions.xml` and can be referenced by other actions.
-An Action object is a group of `HarwareAction` actions (see next section below).
+An Action object is a group of `Orders`, `Actions` and `ActionLists`.

 ### 4. Orders